 Watch Video on YouTube

-Physics can be considered to be the most basic of all sciences; the natural philosophy from which all other sciences grow from.
+Physics can be considered to be the most basic of all sciences; the natural philosophy from which all other sciences grow.
 The study of physics is the endeavor to understand and define the properties of energy and matter—the building blocks of the universe itself.
-Advances in science and technology in the modern world are only possible through the study of physics.
+Advances in science and technology in the modern world are made largely based on our increased understanding and application of physics.
 From the transistors, which make modern computing possible, to MRI devices, lasers, spaceflight, prosthetic limbs and other wonders of the modern age, it’s all made possible by the study of physics.

 Topics of Study

 - classical mechanics

 - quantum mechanics

 - nuclear physics